Hans-701/obsidian-quiz-generator-hans/README.md

 - Once you've added your notes and/or folders, select the [webhook](https://lucide.dev/icons/webhook) icon to generate the questions.
   - The quiz UI will open automatically when the generation is complete.

+### Taking a Quiz

+- When opening a quiz (either newly generated or from a file), a modal will ask if you want to use **Normal Mode** or **Exam Mode**.
+  - **Normal Mode:** Provides immediate feedback after each question.
+  - **Exam Mode:** Hides feedback until the end, where you receive a final score and a complete review.

 ### Saving

-- Saved questions will be in a Markdown file named "Quiz [number]" in the folder specified by the "Save location" setting.
+- Saved questions will be in a Markdown file named after the quiz in the folder specified by the "Save location" setting.
+- Saved exam results will be in a separate Markdown file in the folder specified in the "Exam Mode" settings.
 - Select the [save](https://lucide.dev/icons/save) icon to save the current question.
 - Select the [save-all](https://lucide.dev/icons/save-all) icon to save all questions.

 ### Reviewing Saved Quizzes

 - Open the command palette and select "Quiz Generator: Open quiz from active note" or right-click a note in the file explorer and select "Open quiz from this note" in the file menu.

-### Miscellaneous

-- Select the [scroll](https://lucide.dev/icons/scroll-text) icon in the generator UI to re-open the most recently generated quiz.

 ### Manually Creating or Modifying Questions